mahafuzur/web-devs-resources/_resource_links/icon_graphic_tools_&_site/Icon Moon.md

 icon: "iconmoon.svg"
 ---

-Icon moon give you icon font and svg icon set.
+Icon moon give you icon font and svg icon set for free and paid.
+It hase built in app which create your own icon set.